Voter FAQs - Early Voting

 How secure is early voting?

 The Recorder’s Office staff will remove the yellow envelope and examine the sealed white early ballot affidavit for signs of tampering.
 If there is no indication of a problem, the signature on the affidavit will be compared with the signature on their voter registration form.
 A computer inventory is generated for each ballot processed and accepted by the signature verification operator.
 Once the ballots are processed, two other staff members (with different party affiliations) will verify the computer generated inventory with the actual sealed early ballot affidavit envelopes containing the ballots to ensure that all are present.
-The ballots (still sealed in the affidavit envelopes) will then be transferred to the Pima County Division of Elections.
+The ballots (still sealed in the affidavit envelopes) will then be transferred to the Pima County Elections Department.
 The staff of that department will then re-check the inventory.
-The Division of Elections staff is responsible for removing your ballot from the sealed white early ballot affidavit envelope and then processing the ballot for tabulation (the counting of your votes).
+The Elections Department staff is responsible for removing your ballot from the sealed white early ballot affidavit envelope and then processing the ballot for tabulation (the counting of your votes).

 At all times when the early ballots are present in the Recorder’s Office, staff will only work on or handle the sealed ballot affidavits containing the ballots when employees with different political party affiliations are present.
 Political party observers may also be present to watch the process.

 Lists of all voters who requested an early ballot and a separate listing of the voters who returned their early ballot are provided to the major political parties on a daily basis.
-The parties then use this information to monitor the ballot processing and tabulation by the Division of Elections as an audit over the process.
+The parties then use this information to monitor the ballot processing and tabulation by the Elections Department as an audit over the process.

 At any time a problem is detected in processing an early ballot while it is in the possession of the Recorder’s Office, the voter is notified by phone (if a number is available) and/or by mail.
 If any ballot is to be disqualified, the voter is notified and provided an opportunity to correct the problem or receive another ballot.
+Voters can also track the status of their early ballot through the Recorder’s Office processing by going to our website, www.recorder.pima.gov and clicking on the Early Ballot Status link.

 When are early ballots counted?